LAPyR/NDVI-with-modified-Mobius-cameras/README.md

-# NDVI-with-modified-Mobius-cameras
+# Vegetation_indices_with_modified_Mobius_cameras

-Here is presented scripts for rectification, calibration and computation of NDVI with RGB and NIR imagery from Mobius cameras
+Here we present the complete process to obtain aerial visible (RGB) and near-infrared (NIR) imagery from a *"dual-spectrum system"* based on: a modified Mobius camera + opensource software.
+This process is part of a new major version of the research cited as follows:

+A. M. de Oca, L. Arreola, A. Flores, J. Sanchez and G. Flores, "Low-cost multispectral imaging system for crop monitoring," 2018 International Conference on Unmanned Aircraft Systems (ICUAS), Dallas, TX, USA, 2018, pp. 443-451, doi: 10.1109/ICUAS.2018.8453426.

+The capture process is performed with a Raspberry Pi 3 through the python script "capture.py".
+Once the imagery is collected we perform the offline following processes:

-* First, two undistort scripts are used to rectify RGB and NIR imagery. (undistort_inf.py and undistort_nor.py)
+* Rectification of the imagery to remove distortion: two undistort scripts (one for RGB and other for NIR imagery) are used to rectify the imagery (undistort_inf.py and undistort_nor.py).

+* Georeference: the rectified imagery is georeferenced with Mission Planner using the log file of the flight.
+This process is done extracting GPS coordinates from   the image captures during the flight (https://ardupilot.org/planner/docs/mission-planner-installation.html).

+* Orthomosaic reconstruction: we do it uploading the gerectified imagery to OpenDroneMap (https://www.opendronemap.org/webodm/download/).

-* Once the RGB and NIR orthomosaics are obtained through OpenDroneMap, these are calibrated.
-Calibration is done individually to red and near-infrared bands and saved as new orthomosaics (Red and Near-infrared).
-After that, these orthomosaics are aligned. (calibration.py)
+* Reflectanctance calibration: once the RGB and NIR orthomosaics are obtained through OpenDroneMap, their pixel intensities are converted to reflectance.
+The calibration is done individually each bands and saved as new orthomosaics.
+After that, these orthomosaics are also aligned. (calibration.py)

-* Finally, the NDVI can be computed. (getndvi.py)
+* Computation of vegetation indices (NDVI, EVI, OSAVI, GCI, GVI, MCARI1) with RGB and NIR imagery from the *dual-spectrum system* (getndvi.py).

 andresmr@cio.mx
-Andrés Montes de Oca
+Andrés Montes de Oca R.
 PhD student.
-CIO.
+Centro de Investigaciones en Óptica, A. C.
+León, Gto.
+Mexico.